Ikea Duktig Play Stove Battery Saver and Replacement Buttons

 My good friend Ben wrote to me one day.
 He had a problem: his kids love the Ikea Duktig Mini-kitchen.
 But its light-up play stove takes 6 batteries which seemed to drain every week or two.
 He’d tried using rechargeable batteries, but that just made the situation worse: they’d barely last a day.
 Ben knew I liked to tinker with electronics so asked me: could I fix it?

 He mailed me the stove out of the Ikea kitchen.
 I started to tinker with the circuit board inside that controls the burners, and found it had two problems.
 First, and worst, the board was always drawing at least 3mA (three thousandths of an amp), even when the toy is off.
-This may not sound like a lot, but with typical 2700mAH AA batteries, the battery energy would be completely drained in less than 40 days.
+This may not sound like a lot, but with typical 2700mAh AA batteries, the battery energy would be completely drained in less than 40 days.

-Second, the LEDs were unregulated – there was a simple current clamping resistor between the 9v supply and the LEDs, a configuration that only works correctly when the supply voltage is quite close to 9v.
+Second, the LEDs were unregulated; there was a simple current clamping resistor between the 9V supply and the LEDs, a configuration that only works correctly when the supply voltage is quite close to 9V.
 This is only true with fresh alkaline batteries.
-The situation is even more precarious with rechargeable AAs, which are only about 1.25v each when fresh (versus 1.5v for alkaline).
-I measured the forward diode drop of the LEDs at about 5.8v, and the LEDs need around 15mA to be visible.
-Ikea’s clamping resistor was 110 ohms, so the supply voltage needs to be at least 7.45 volts for the LEDs to work.
+The situation is even more precarious with rechargeable AAs, which are only about 1.25V each when fresh (versus 1.5V for alkaline).
+I measured the forward diode drop of the LEDs at about 5.8V, and the LEDs need around 15mA to be visible.
+Ikea’s clamping resistor was 110 ohms, so the supply voltage needs to be at least 7.45V for the LEDs to work.

 Now, Ben’s problem had become clear.
-His stove was starting at 7.5v with his rechargeable batteries (1.25v per battery in series times 6 batteries), and the board’s cheap design meant that as soon as the batteries sagged by just five-hundredths of a volt, it would stop working.
+His stove was starting at 7.5V with his rechargeable batteries (1.25V per battery in series times 6 batteries), and the board’s cheap design meant that as soon as the batteries sagged by just five-hundredths of a volt, it would stop working.
 Because the board was drawing 3mA even when it was off guaranteed the lights would fail almost immediately with rechargeable batteries.
 Even alkaline batteries would be dead within a few weeks.

 I created a new circuit board that fixes all these problems.
 First, it uses an LED driver as a constant-current source rather than a clamping resistor; this means the board will work over a wide range of battery voltages, even when the batteries start to run down.
-Second, I carefully designed the board to have very small idle power – a few microamps.
+Second, I carefully designed the board to have very small idle power—a few microamps.
 In other words, my board’s idle power consumption is about one one-thousandth of Ikea’s original board.
 There’s a small microcontroller on my board that shuts itself completely off when the toy is not in use.
 The only significant idle power draw comes from the voltage regulator’s leakage; without that, I measured the idle power draw at 40 nano-amps!

 At first, the new circuit board was not intended to be a product—I was just helping my friend fix his toy.
 But he was so thrilled with the improvement that he subsidized production of a larger batch of circuit boards so that we could share them with more people.

-Schematics, Software and Other Downloads
+Schematics, Software, Parts Lists and Other Sundries

 My designs and software are open-source; you can download all the schematics, Gerbers, BOMs (Bills of Materials) and firmware.